lnacquaroli/TMMOptics.jl/README.md

 ## Installation

 This package is not yet registered.
-It can be installed in Julia with the following [see further](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html#Adding-unregistered-packages-1):
+It can be installed in Julia with the following ([see further](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html#Adding-unregistered-packages-1)):
 ```julia
 julia> ]
 (v1.0) pkg> add https://github.com/lnacquaroli/TMMOptics.jl